phongnguyen93/react-native-googlecast-v3/README.md

 #### Import

-    import CastButton, { GoogleCastV3 } from 'react-native-googlecast-v3'
+    import CastButton, { GoogleCastV3 } from 'vp-google-cast'

     GoogleCastV3.appId // is your castAppId
     GoogleCastV3.namespace // is your castNamespace